Relational, Somatic & Gestalt Therapy · San Francisco, CA

 Either way, I'm glad you're here.

 I'm not here to fix you or hand you a toolkit.
-What I bring is genuine, deep curiosity, and in my experience, when someone finally feels truly seen without judgment, their own curiosity about themselves starts to wake up.
-That's when the real work begins.
+What I bring is genuine, deep curiosity, and in my experience, when someone finally feels truly seen without judgment, something in them begins to open.

 Your behavior has a history.